HabitatFramework/TechnicalGuide/database/database.rst

 		Char(12) - A unique **Inc**\ remental **id**\ entifier for each logical group of features.

 	legacy_habitat
-		Char(50) - The primary pre-IHS habitat code carried over from the 'legacy' habitat data.
+		Char(50) - Foreign key to `code` in the 'lut_legacy_habitat' table representing the legacy Habitat for the INCID.

 	site_ref
 		Char(16) - A free-text field containing a reference for the location of the feature.